Cursed (2005 film): Critical response

-On Rotten Tomatoes the film holds an approval rating of 15% based on 98 reviews, with an average rating of 3.70/10.
+On Rotten Tomatoes, the film holds an approval rating of 16% based on 96 reviews, with an average rating of 3.70/10.
 The site's critics consensus reads: "A predictable plot and cheesy special effects make Cursed a less-than-scary experience."
-Metacritic reports a weighted average score of 31 out of 100 based on 21 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C–" on an A+ to F scale.
+Metacritic reports a weighted average score of 31 out of 100 based on 21 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 The San Francisco Chronicle wrote, "Cursed is a third-rate effort, with a weak script, cheap-looking effects and no genuine frights."
 Film Threat stated, "Not that it doesn't make movie history.
 Until this past Friday, the worst werewolf film ever made was, hairy hands down, Mike Nichols' Wolf.
 Cursed now assumes that dubious distinction and someone is going to have to try very hard to wrestle it away."

-Rafe Telsch of Cinema Blend, giving the film 2 out of 5 stars, felt that "Cursed isn't a bad film, and actually takes a unique approach to modern day genre movies by styling itself as an older one...
+Rafe Telsch of CinemaBlend, giving the film 2 out of 5 stars, felt that "Cursed isn't a bad film, and actually takes a unique approach to modern day genre movies by styling itself as an older one...
 The film is a fun little romp in the werewolf world, although Cursed never really sets any rules for the creatures themselves, leaving itself open to keep cute faces like Ricci's uncovered by makeup, but leaving the audience unsatisfied that there aren't really many werewolves in this werewolf movie."